 As a landlord or property manager, tenant screening is your first line of defense.
 When used effectively, with the right amount of thought and understanding, a tenant screening process can dramatically improve the quality of your renters.
 Better renters will leave your properties in better condition, your bottom line healthier, and your sanity intact.

-Hopefully this article has helped you realize not only the importance of screening your tenants, but has also given you the tools and understanding necessary to ensure your screening process is a great success.
+Hopefully this article has not only helped you realize the importance of screening your tenants, but also given you the tools and understanding necessary to ensure your screening process is a great success.

 For more interesting articles on managing your properties, be sure to subscribe to our blog and Like us on Facebook.
 And don’t forget to share your thoughts in the comments!